ual-cci/MSc-Coding-2/Week-8.md

 - More powerful ARM devices can be used to create better System on a Chip devices (SOC)
 - These types of SOC devices are great for hardware prototypying
 - They can provide processing power comparable to your phone
-- They can provide excellent interface architecture (serial, USB, GPIO, SDI), graphics (including console-level GPU), Ethernet or even WIFI, bluetooth, and other features.
+- They can be easily expanded to provide excellent interface architecture (serial, USB, GPIO, SDI), graphics (including console-level GPU), Ethernet or even WIFI, bluetooth, and other features.
 - Basically it's a computer - like the one in your mobile phone, or even your chromebook or laptop.
+But it's tiny.

 ## Advantages of capable SOC devices
 - Low cost of manufacture
 - Low cost for bulk purchase
 - Open hardware options (all specifications published)
-- Designs for SOC devices available for free
+- Designs for SOC devices available license free for adaptation
 - All SOC parts can be replaced and refactored
 - GPIO